harvard-hbs/rag-example/README.md

 - Break text into appropriately sized chunks (if needed)
 - Generate vector embeddings (a numeric representation of the text that represents the semantic information in the text)
-- Store the chunks indexed by embedding into a database for retrieval.
+- Store the chunks indexed by embedding into a persistent database for retrieval.

 This example uses a PDF version of The Federalist Papers as source document, but there are additional langchain document ingesting tools